arcilli/investsuite-api-docs/docs/common_scenarios/cash_movements.md

                 }'
     ```

-#### Broker integration by the Bank
+#### Broker integration by the Client

-Steps to take when the clients issues an instruction to withdraw funds, and you as the Bank are in charge of the integration with the broker:
+Steps to take when the clients issues an instruction to withdraw funds, and you as the Client are in charge of the integration with the broker:

 1. **You** (or InvestSuite in case the app is managed by InvestSuite) update the portfolio `divest_amount` by issuing a PATCH request against `/portfolios/{portfolioId}` when the client sets a divest amount in the app. **See below**: Set divest amount.
 2. **InvestSuite** asynchronously performs a portfolio optimisation, resulting in one or more sell orders to free up cash.